daiyaanarfeen/Pintos/doc/project1.md

 - Finding the next thread to run

-Using `queue_first_index`, we can get the non-empty list of ready threads with the highest priority, and treat that list as `ready_list` to run the threads in it.
-We set `queue_first_index` to `-1` if there are not any ready threads, in which case we would run idle_thread.
+Using `priority_index`, we can get the non-empty list of ready threads with the highest priority, and treat that list as `ready_list` to run the threads in it.
+We set `priority_index` to `-1` if there are not any ready threads, in which case we would run idle_thread.

 - Updating `recent_cpu`, `load_average`, and thread `effective_priority`

 All of these are performed in `thread_tick()`.
-At every tick, we increment the current thread’s `recent_cpu`; at every 4 ticks (checking if ticks is divisible by 4), we recompute the current thread’s priority, clamping it between `PRI_MIN` and `PRI_MAX`; at every `TIMER_FREQ`, we update the `load_average` (global value, updated using `ready_threads`), then `recent_cpu`, and finally `effective_priority` of each thread.
+At every tick, we increment the current thread’s `recent_cpu`; at every 4 ticks (checking if ticks is divisible by 4), we recompute the current thread’s priority, clamping it between `PRI_MIN` and `PRI_MAX`; at every `TIMER_FREQ`, we update the `load_average` (global value, updated using `total_ready_threads`), then `recent_cpu`, and finally `effective_priority` of each thread.
-Lastly, we move threads around `priority_queue` based on their new priority values.
+Lastly, we move threads around `priority_list` based on their new priority values.

-- Updating `queue_first_index`.
+- Updating `priority_index`.

 This value is updated in `thread_tick` and `next_thread_to_run`.
-In `thread_tick`, `queue_first_index` may be changed if we move threads into new `priority_queue` lists, and this can be updated on-the-fly; in `next_thread_to_run`, if the list pointed to by `queue_first_index` is empty after we run a thread, we decrement `queue_first_index` until it finds the next non-empty list or reaches -1.
+In `thread_tick`, `priority_index` may be changed if we move threads into new lists in `priority_list` , and this can be updated on-the-fly; in `next_thread_to_run`, if the list pointed to by `priority_index` is empty after we run a thread, we decrement `priority_index` until it finds the next non-empty list or reaches -1.

 ### 3. Synchronization
 - `recent_cpu`, `load_avg`, `effective_priority` <br/>
 The updates to these values happen inside `timer_interrupt()`, which runs in an external interrupt context, so there will not be synchronization issues.

-- `PRIORITY_QUEUE`<br/>
+- `priority_list`<br/>
 This list of lists is accessed by both `timer_interrupt()` and `schedule()`.
-As we disable interrupts for both functions, there will not be syncrhonization issues as each update to `PRIORITY_QUEUE` will be completeed without interruption.
+As we disable interrupts for both functions, there will not be syncrhonization issues as each update to `priority_list` will be completeed without interruption.

 ### 4. Rationale
 Our biggest decision was where to put all the updates.
 Putting it inside `timer_interrupt()` ended up being the most natural choice, as it is run in an external interrupt context and it is where we keep track of the ticks.
 We are concerned that this may make `timer_interrupt` too slow, so we moved all the computation to `thread_tick()`, which takes place after we unblock threads (task 1).
 Seeing that `recent_cpu` only changes every second for ready threads, we decided to update their priorities every second, after re-computations of `load_average` and `recent_cpu`.

 Our next design choice was to represent the 64 priority levels.
 We had two ideas: using a list of lists to represent 64 priority bins, or using two lists to represent the threads with the highest priority (list 1) and other threads (list 2).
 We considered the first idea better, as all operations to the list require constant time, including moving a thread to a new priority bin, finding the next thread to schedule.
-We decided to include an integer `queue_first_index` that points to the highest priority bin to achieve this constant runtime.
+We decided to include an integer `priority_index` that points to the highest priority bin to achieve this constant runtime.

 Conceptual wise, this task is also quite straightforward: we make updates to `recent_cpu`, `load_avg`, and `effective_priority` at the appropriate ticks, and shift the threads around priority bins.
-Making sure `queue_first_index` is always correct may require some carefulness, but the rest of coding should not be too challenging.
+Making sure `priority_index` is always correct may require some carefulness, but the rest of coding should not be too challenging.

 ## Additional Question